-At the upcoming SIHH 2011 industry event, the Swiss watchmaker is going to refresh its Tonda line of men`s watches with an elegant Parmigiani Fleurier Tonda 1950 (ref.
-PFC267-1002400-HA1241) automatic watch.
+At the upcoming SIHH 2011 industry event, the Swiss watchmaker is going to refresh its Tonda line with an elegant Parmigiani Fleurier Tonda 1950 (ref.
+PFC267-1002400-HA1241).
 The timepiece is going to be presented in a perfectly balanced, flawlessly proportioned case and will feature only the data that you really need: hours, minutes and seconds (just to make sure that the watch didn’t stop all of a sudden.)

 Sporting a classic “small seconds” dial layout and coming in a slim and finely crafted 39 mm case, the new member of the Tonda family is clearly aimed to make a dent at the market of “classic” watches, which is now totally dominated by the elegant Patek Philippe Calatrava series.

 Although retaining the styling cues of the original Tonda line, the 1950 version is way more elegant and refined.